fmsoliveira/fmsoliveira/README.md

-- 👋 Hi, I’m @fmsoliveira and I'm a fullstack developer
+- 👋 Hi, I’m @fmsoliveira - a passionate software engineer and fullstack developer
-- 👀 I’m interested in distributed systems, privacy and security
+- 👀 I’m interested in distributed systems, webdevelopment, privacy and security
-- 🌱 I’m currently learning nextJS and Containers
+- 🌱 I’m currently improving my skills on NextJS and Containers
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->